QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 <div class="row row-cols-md-2"><div>

-When a machine want to send a packet to another one, the **routing table** will be used to determine
+When a machine wants to send a packet to another one, the **routing table** will be used to determine

 * if we can send the packet directly to the destination
 * or, which machine can we ask to do the delivery

 ![Routing table](_images/routing_table.png)

-You can relate this table to a (switch) case statement which exists in many programming languages.
+You can relate this table to a (switch) case statement that exists in many programming languages.

 * The IP will try each destination.
 The GenMask (Netmask) will be used to get the **network address**.
-Then, if the IP is withing the network range, then we will use this destination.
+Then, if the IP is within the network range, then we will use this destination.
 * If no destination is found, then `0.0.0.0` , will be used.
 It's leading to what we call the **Default Gateway**, which is usually ending with either ".1" or ".254".
 </div><div>

-Once you found a destination, the **gateway** indicate what to do to reach this destination.
+Once you found a destination, the **gateway** indicate how you can reach it.
 If the gateway is `0.0.0.0`, then it means that you can directly send the packet (LAN).
-Otherwise, you have to send the packet to the IP in gateway.
+Otherwise, you have to send the packet to the IP in field "gateway".

 Another thing that you should take note of is **Iface**, which is the network interface that will be used to send the packet.
 </div></div>